AkashRajpurohit/remark-add-query-param/.changeset/small-flowers-bathe.md

 "remark-add-query-param": patch
 ---

-docs: :memo: readme updated with usage instructions
+docs: :memo: instruction for Astro added in readme